 How NOT to drink your Agua

-- Plastic bottles – plastic water bottles are commonly made with Bisphenol A (BPA).
+- Plastic bottles – Plastic water bottles are commonly made with Bisphenol A (BPA).
 BPA has been linked to possible health effects on the brain and affects children’s behavior.

 Your agua should always be filtered.
 Invest in a high-quality filter like a Berkey or Aquasana.
 These are great for removing contaminants in our tap water.

-Making water palletable
+Making water palatable

-- Teas – tea is natures natural healer and a natural relaxer.
+- Teas – tea is nature’s natural healer and a natural relaxer.

 Action Steps